Shanghai Oriental Sports Center

-The Shanghai Oriental Sports Center (上海东方体育中心), also known as the Shanghai Aquatic Sports Center, is a sports venue next to the Expo Park in Shanghai's Pudong New Area.
+The Shanghai SPD Bank Oriental Sports Center (上海浦发银行东方体育中心), also known as the Shanghai Aquatic Sports Center, is a sports venue next to the Expo Park in Shanghai's Pudong New Area.
 It started construction on 30 December 2008, and was completed in late 2010.
 The total investment was two billion yuan.

 The center has an indoor arena named Indoor Stadium seating 18,000, an indoor swimming pool seating 5,000, and an outdoor swimming pool also seating 5,000.
 The Shanghai Oriental Sports Center is close to Huangpu River and near the Oriental Sports Center station on the Shanghai Metro.